Induction motor - QuickField simulation example

 Problem Type

-Plane-parallel problem of nonlinear AC magnetics.
+Plane-parallel problem of AC magnetics.

 Frequency f=50 Hz, synchronous rotation speed 1500 rpm.